 ERROL PARKER | Editor-at-large | Contact

-IN A BID TO CLAW back some of the ransom money paid for the freedom of Tara Brown and the 60 Minutes crew, Nine Entertainment Co confirmed today that a book is in the pipeline for Christmas.
+IN A BID TO CLAW back some of the ransom money paid for the freedom of Tara Brown and the 60 Minutes crew, Nine Entertainment Co confirmed today that a book has been released detailing the experience.

-The gonzo journalistic account of the television presenter’s time in Beirut will be ghostwritten by Matthew Reilly – an author the Nine bosses think will capture the honesty and desperation of the whole disaster.
+The gonzo journalistic account of the television presenter’s time in Beirut was ghostwritten by Matthew Reilly – an author the Nine bosses felt had the talent capture the honesty and desperation of the whole disaster.

-Spending just around two weeks in a Lebanese prison, the story of their capture and eventual escape are predicted to even out-sell Peter FitzSimons’ planned Christmas book.
+Spending just around two weeks in a Lebanese prison, the story of their capture and eventual escape are predicted to even out-sell Peter FitzSimons’ upcoming middle-class-dad-history book.

 Speaking today from his desk in the leafy but unpleasant North Sydney suburb of Willoughby, Nine Entertainment’s CEO David Gyngell agreed that the whole ordeal has left him and his colleagues drained.